This topic contains the following sections:

 The user holding an AWS account can create IAM users within such AWS account.
 In such case, IAM users can access the AWS resources without using the credentials.
 The AWS login and password are not shared.
 Different IAM users can have different permissions to use the AWS resources.
 The AWS account is billed for the resources consumed by the IAM users.

 Visit the Introduction to IAM page for details.

 In EPAM Cloud, an existing AWS account can be used to access the AWS services via Orchestrator.
 IAM users can be created on the basis of such account.
-See the Hybrid Cloud Guide, Section 5.1, AWS Management Tools, for details.
+See the Maestro User Guide for details.

 Virtual machine - a software implementation of a physical computer.
 To request and run an instance, the following parameters should be specified:

 - The project to which the instance is to be assigned